aaqibzee/MagniCMS/README.md

     <br/>c.
 Any browser

 2) Open project in Visual Studio
-3) Build the main solution and let the Nugest restore all the packages
+3) Build the solution and let the Nuget restore the packages
-4) Set <MagniCollegeManagementSystem> as startup project and run the solution.
+4) Set "MagniCollegeManagementSystem" as startup project and run the solution.
-5) The browser should have the site browsed and you can use the applicaiton
+5) Application will run after setting up the DB and seed data

 Method 2 (On IIS):
 1) Isntall these dependencies: